top of page

 3. Solar financing

-Because there are many different ways to pay for a new solar panel installation, you should outline the relative pros and cons of whatever financing options you offer.
-For example, loans, leases, and power purchase agreements (PPAs) typically cost $0 upfront, with future utility bill savings being used to service the solar financing agreement.
+Since there are multiple ways to finance a solar panel installation, your solar proposal should clearly outline the pros and cons of each option.
+Solar loans, leases, and power purchase agreements (PPAs) often require $0 upfront, with future utility savings helping to cover financing costs.

-If you offer multiple solar financing options, be prepared to include different breakdowns of the customer’s ROI.
-It’s also a good idea to list the names and credentials of any lenders or financing partners with whom you work.
+If you offer multiple solar financing options, include detailed ROI breakdowns for each.
+It’s also beneficial to list the names and credentials of your financing partners to build trust.

 4. Solar incentives